 If you are recording using a microphone, always switch off any mobile phones, as their radio antenna can interfere with the recording.

-Achieving CD-quality or higher as an audio standard can be achieved with relative ease and fairly basic equipment and software.
-There is no good reason to record or capture audio at a lower standard.
-While there is no ideal encoding standard for lossy formats, in the table below we have provided two minimum lossy standards for access purposes, both being close to CD-quality for most listeners.
+CD quality or higher audio standard can be achieved with relative ease and fairly basic equipment and software.
+While there is no ideal encoding standard for lossy formats, in the table below we have provided two minimum lossy standards for access purposes, both being close to CD quality for most listeners.

 48 kHz stereo

 |WAV or AIFF||WAV|